 Have you ever made a ribbon bow to use to decorate your house for Christmas?
 If it was not wired ribbon or velvet ribbon, did the loops flop down when you envisioned them staying upright and perky?

 Well if this has happened to you, I am sharing a ribbon bow trick.
 It is really easy.
 I am going to show you just how easy.

-This year I am going to do more of the enjoying part and less of the pressured, stressed and frazzled part. :-)
+This Christmas, I decided I am going to do more of the enjoying part and less of the pressured, stressed and frazzled part. :-)

 One way I am doing this is putting the holiday decorating focus on a few parts of my house instead of decking the halls from top to bottom.

 Keeping it simple will give me more time to enjoy all the season has to offer.
 Like watching Christmas movies, baking, strolling through pretty shops and maybe even taking a nap while listening to my favorite Christmas tunes as the sun sets and the Christmas tree begins to take on a magical glow.
 This to me is pure bliss!!!!
 I want it to last.